 There are 3 main types of coconut oil namely:

 - Unrefined Coconut Oil: This is coconut oil that is extracted from fresh coconut meat through methods like quick drying or wet-milling.
-Either
+Either of these processes preserves all the naturally occurring polyphenols and phytonutrients in the coconut oil intact.

 - Refined Coconut Oil: This is coconut oil that is extracted from already dried coconut meat through physical extraction methods.
 It contains a lot of chemical solvents and needs to be purified through refining.
 Hence, this type of coconut oil is going to be lacking in many of its beneficial nutrients.